tigera-solutions/cc-demo-workload-security/README.md

    EOF
    ```

-3. Test connectivity with policies in place.
+3. Test connectivity with the policy in place.

    a.
 The only connections between the components within namespaces dev are from centos to nginx, which should be allowed as configured by the policies.